What is withdrawal?

 You need a safe and supportive environment when withdrawing.
 Have a discussion with your doctor, health practitioner or a drug and alcohol service for advice on which setting will be best for you.
 One of the following will probably be recommended:

 Usually provided by a team including your doctor, a nurse and a support person like a friend or family member.
-If your withdrawal probably won’t be complicated, this might be a good choice.
+If your withdrawal is unlikely to be complicated, this might be a good choice.

 If you don’t need to be admitted to a residential service, this is a good choice.
-It involves one-on-one consultations with a health professional over a short period of time, plus ongoing counselling and support.
+It involves one-on-one consultations with a health professional over a short period, plus ongoing counselling and support.

 How can I prepare?

-It’s a good idea at this stage to plan for follow-up treatment after the withdrawal as well, because this dramatically reduces the chance of relapse.
+It’s a good idea at this stage to plan for follow-up treatment after the withdrawal because this dramatically reduces the chance of relapse.
 Learn more about treatment options.

 Talk to your doctor, or an alcohol and other drugs treatment service